rncwind/whydoesntmycodework/posts/adding_feeds.md

 formats such as JSON due to it's tag system; however that same tag system is what makes it complex to parse, reason about and annoying to write.

+The Atom feed should now be available [Here](whydoesntmycode.work/feeds/atom.xml)

 ## RSS, Atom and JSONFeed Oh My!
 When deciding to implement feeds on this blog, I stood at a crossroads.
 There are 3 feed formats in common usage on the web, of which two are well supported